8 Ways to Train the Art Appreciator in You

 I’ve developed this guide for the intimidated among us.
 Enjoy!

-2. The place to begin looking at art is in an art museum.
+2. If possible, the place to begin looking at art is in an art museum.
 Books are fine, but there is nothing like seeing a painting up close.
 The textures are totally lost in books.
 And to realize that Ruebens or Matisse or O’Keefe stood where I am standing at some point in history takes my breath away every time.
-So go to a musuem–any one will do because there is always at least one painting worth seeing.
+So go to a museum—any one will do because there is always at least one painting worth seeing.

 4. Beg, borrow (we did both) or steal Sister Wendy – The Complete Collection (Story of Painting / Grand Tour / Odyssey / Pains of Glass) (affiliate link).
 It is so enjoyable and she has such passion for art that you can’t help falling in love with her and the paintings.